filecoin-project/devgrants/rfps/new-wave-4-rfps.md

 This explorer originally presented details about Filecoin actors (current core smart contracts hardcoded in the protocol) such as the Storage Market actor, Miner actors, as well as information contained in blocks. ([Screenshots are available here](https://filecoinproject.slack.com/archives/CFP9A2T7W/p1593095833249300?thread_ts=1593095710.249000&cid=CFP9A2T7W).)

 This explorer can make a great tutorial on interacting with the Filecoin JSON RPC API.
 If interested, please add that to your proposal.

 &nbsp;

+### Shared Blocklists of Content CIDs

+lotus Filecoin has added the ability for miners to create blocklists of content piece CIDs they do not want to store or serve retrieval requests for (See [lotus PR 2069](https://github.com/filecoin-project/lotus/pull/2069)).
+This may be required for miners to comply with local law enforcement requests (which lists to respect and which items to block are entirely up to the miner operator).

+This RFP is for a way for blocklists to be shared by the community, potentially with some basic metadata around the reasons for blocklisting.
+A way for community members to propose CIDs to blocklist would also be useful.

+&nbsp;